 TorGuard is a well-known VPN in the industry with an impressive set of network servers.
 It specializes in providing online privacy services such as secure emails, proxies, and a VPN.
 Moreover, TorGuard is an excellent choice for anonymous torrenting and secured P2P file sharing.
 This explains what the term ‘Tor’ from TorGuard is implied to – not affiliated to the Tor project – but excels in offering privacy-related products.

 Additionally, TorGuard ships with impressive product specifications including a choice of 3000+ servers in over 55 countries, allows for up to five concurrent connections, supports OpenVPN, OpenConnect, L2TP, SSTP, or IPSec protocols.
 The VPN also offers multiple stealth options such as OpenVPN obfuscation, Stunnel, OpenConnect, as well as Shadowsocks – to avoid blocking.

 Notably, fast speeds, a reliable service, and robust anonymity are among the top features the VPN promises.
-We tested to VPN to find out how it stacks up against its competitors in the industry.
+We tested the VPN to find out how it stacks up against its competitors in the industry.
 Let’s find out how it fared.